Building a Microstock Tracking System – Part 1

 • where the original image now resides.

 I’ve dealt with variations on this problem for over 40 years.
 First, with slides and classical stock agencies [often called rights managed, with examples like Corbis and Getty].
 I went thru multiple physical organizing systems – sorting by shoot, by slideshow, by topic, etc, Eventually I settled on metal filing boxes for over 40,000 slides organized by category.
 I also kept a simple spreadsheet list of slide numbers and captions.
-I’ve shot digital since 2001 and problems quickly multiplied with the greatly increased number of images now created.
+I’ve shot digital since 2001 and problems quickly multiplied with the greatly increased number of images now created, now well over 70,000 unique images (250,000 images including various post-processing versions while keeping the original)

 Most photographers aren’t computer programmers, but some computing-oriented approaches are helpful.
 Rather than choose a software solution and force it to fit your needs, take some time to analyze what you’re currently doing versus what you’d like to be able to do.
 At that point you’ll discover the workflow system works best for you.
 Only then decide what actual software might be needed.